Guide to Cisco Live 2024

 As a conference attendee, your breakfasts and lunches will be provided.
 I suggest you use some of this time as an opportunity to meet and talk with new people.
 I’ve never had anyone at a table who wasn’t willing to at least talk shop once someone got the ball rolling.
 Show up at the table and strike up a conversation.
 You never know who you might meet.
 I’ll admit that while I do meet some new people, I have a tendency to move between the groups I know through social media to get some face to face time with people I primary interact with online.
 Don’t forget to meet some new people while you’re catching up with old friends!

 Another great networking opportunity exists at dinner, so find some people to go to dinner with.
-Dinner isn’t included, though there are vendor parties and receptions that have food, most of them aren’t a good dinner.
+Dinner isn’t included, while there are vendor parties and receptions that have food, most of them don’t make a good dinner.
 It’s also hard to sit down and decompress from the day’s events in a crowded and noisy space.
 A relaxed dinner with some other attendees can be just the thing.
 Just don’t forget to go to bed at some point, as it’s really easy to keep talking late into the night.
-If you can’t find anyone to join you for food, check the #clus hash tag on twitter.
+If you can’t find anyone to join you for food, check the #CiscoLive hash tag on Twitter/X and other social media sites.
 You might even find me there looking for someone to eat with!

-The Cisco Live Celebration, formerly the CAE, is a giant social gathering for all the attendees.
+The Cisco Live Celebration, formerly known as the CAE (Customer Appreciation Event), is a giant social gathering for all the attendees.
 A large venue is filled with food and music.
 The music for the event is usually pretty good.
 Devo, Journey, Weezer, Aerosmith, and Imagine Dragons are some of the examples from the past.
 It’s a great time to relax and just socialize with people you’ve met at Cisco Live.
 You can buy a pass for your spouse or SO to accompany you.
 Sorry, no kids; CAE attendees must be 21.
 Depending on where the event is going to be held, you may want to have a jacket.
 Watch the Cisco Live website for details.

-For Las Vegas 2020, the Cisco Live Celebration location has yet to be announced.
-My guess is that it will be at T-Mobile Arena, but we’ll have to wait and see.
-There will be a ton of food, activities, and a couple different bands.
+For Las Vegas 2024, the Cisco Live Celebration will be at Allegiant Stadium (home of the Raiders).
+There will be a ton of food, activities, and the headliner is Elton John.
+Be prepared to be reminded of when rock was young with some Crocodile Rock!
 Every year, the bus rides back from this get crazy.
 Leaving a bit early may save you a ton of time.
-Depending on where you’ve chosen to stay, it may be within walking distance and the weather in the evening is quite comfortable.
+Depending on where you’ve chosen to stay, it may be within walking distance and the weather in the evening is usually quite comfortable.

 Summary